NESPEDUFV/more-data/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Enrichment Framework
+More Data
 ====================
 Its goal is to provide a framework with high extensability for data enrichments

 Enricher
 --------
-Can contains some connectors :class:`~enrichment.enricher.elasticsearch_connector.elasticsearch_connector`, :class:`~enrichment.enricher.api_connector.api_connector`.
+Can contains some connectors :class:`~moredata.enricher.elasticsearch_connector.elasticsearch_connector`, :class:`~moredata.enricher.api_connector.api_connector`.
 You can choose the enricher appropiately for your application.

 Elasticsearch